1975 vs 2025: How much harder is it for first-time buyers today?

 The average house price

-We used Nationwide's House Price Index's Q2 figure for every year
+We used Nationwide's House Price Index's Q3 figure for every year

 The average deposit

 This was calculated by using the average deposit % along with the above house price.
-The following deposit percentages are as follows:
+A simple way to do this is using our Home Deposit Saving Calculator The following deposit percentages are as follows: